-These old fashioned applesauce cake recipes make deliciously moist cakes with the traditional flavors of fall.
-And along with wholesome ingredients, these flavorful cakes taste even better when the applesauce is homemade, so I've included an easy applesauce recipe for making your own.
+An old fashioned applesauce cake recipe makes a delicious moist cake with the traditional flavors of fall.
+And along with wholesome ingredients, these flavorful cakes taste even better when the applesauce is homemade.
+So, I've also included an easy applesauce recipe for making your own.

 You will love how the spicy apple fragrance wafts throughout your house while this easy-to-make cake bakes in the oven.
 Just close your eyes and imagine you're in Grandma's farmhouse kitchen.